 William Russell Member

 How much does emergency medical evacuation insurance cost?

-With most international health insurance plans, including ours, evacuation is covered as standard.
+Most international health insurance plans, including ours, offer medical evacuation as standard cover.
 How much your international insurance plan costs will depend on your circumstances and the level of cover you choose.
 But not having medical evacuation cover can be very expensive.
-And of course, if you were not covered you would be faced with the practically impossible situation of organising a medical evacuation when you have a serious medical condition or critical accident.
+Without insurance, you could face the practically impossible situation of organising a medical evacuation when you have a serious medical condition or critical accident.

 The table below gives a rough idea of what transportation by air ambulance could cost in some popular vacation destinations, although costs will vary depending on individual cases and needs.

 |Asia, Australia, and the Middle East||US$220,000|

 What is repatriation insurance?

 Repatriation insurance covers you for transportation back to your home country for ongoing or emergency medical treatment.
 It’s often an option to add it on to your international health insurance.